stakater-archive/StakaterCloudDocs-Archived/content/sre/alerting/log-alerts.md

 ## 1. Configure the incoming webhook in slack

-> Note : use slack bot account to manage incoming webhooks
+> Note : Always use Slack bot account to manage incoming webhooks.An integration/app might fail if the user that added it leaves.

 - While in your Slack workspace, left-click the name of your workspace, and pick `Administration` > `Manage Apps` from the dropdown Menu.
 - A new browser window should appear in which you can customize your workspace.
 From here, navigate to browse and then search `Incoming WebHooks` in slack apps.